SchornacklabSLCU/amfinder/README.md

 following modification: use `opam init --disable-sandboxing` for initialisation.

-4. Install a X server (for instance, [Xming](https://sourceforge.net/projects/xming/)) and configure `bash` to tell GUIs to use the local X server.
-For instance, use `echo "export DISPLAY=localhost:0.0" >> ~/.bashrc`.
-Detailed instructions are available on the internet.
+4. Install a X server (for instance, [Xming](https://sourceforge.net/projects/xming/)) and configure `bash` to tell GUIs to use the local X server by running `export DISPLAY=localhost:0.0`.
+This variable has to be set for each session.
+As an alternative, you can save the variable in your session configuration file by running: `echo "export DISPLAY=localhost:0.0" >> ~/.bashrc` and reload the configuration (`. ~/.bashrc`).
+The new variable with then be automatically set and does not have to be redefined manually.